-Fireflies, or lightning bugs, have been captivating humans for centuries with their beautiful lights on summer nights.
+Fireflies—also known a lightning bugs—have been captivating humans for centuries with their beautiful lights on summer nights.
 What makes fireflies glow the way they do?

 The nearly 2,000 species of fireflies worldwide inhabit every continent except Antarctica.
-The firefly, or lightning bug, isn’t a fly at all, but a beetle from the family Lampyridae, which in Latin means “shining fire.”
-This “fire” that makes fireflies so fascinating is really a method of communication for lightning bugs.
-They form a beautiful language with light (as opposed to most animals’ languages of sound).
+The firefly isn’t actually a fly at all, but rather a beetle from the family Lampyridae, which in Latin means “shining fire.”
+This “fire” that makes fireflies so fascinating is really a method of communication for the insects.

 Why Do Fireflies Glow?

-- The main idea of a firefly’s light show is to attract a mate.
+The main purpose of a firefly’s light show is to attract a mate.
 The males fly around while turning their lights on and off, hoping to get the attention of a flightless female waiting in low vegetation.
 They try to flash very quickly, because this is what attracts females.

-- A lightning bug’s light can also serve as a warning to predators.
+A firefly’s light can also serve as a warning to predators.
 In the same way that bees scream “Danger!” with their black and yellow stripes, fireflies show their toughness with their light.
 Fireflies even have an advantage over bees, because their warning can be seen in the dark!

 Photo Credit: Wesleyan University.
 Fireflies are often found in meadows or next to creeks, as they like damp areas.